The 4 Pillars of the Sales Development Process Are:

 Questions to help learn what their industry involves, the market size, the products they sell, and how much inventory or services they move and provide.

-During the sales process, you want to show your prospects how well you listened to them, that you exactly understood their needs, and have removed risk for them.
+During the sales development process, you want to show your prospects how well you listened to them, that you exactly understood their needs, and have removed risk for them.
 Remember always, they are just people and they want to minimize all risks.

 Buyers do not trust salespeople.